Welcome to Trend In Need!

 • Madder: A root-based dye, producing red tones.

-• Turmeric: A spice that gives a bright yellow color.
+• Turmeric: A spice that gives a bright yellow colour.

 • Pomegranate Skin: Used to create earthy browns and yellows.